MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 #### Security

-Monitor to detect deviations from appropriate security controls and baselines to ensure Azure Machine Learning workspaces are compliant with your organisation's policies.
+Monitor to detect deviations from appropriate security controls and baselines to ensure Azure Machine Learning workspaces are compliant with your organization's security policies.
 A combination of pre-defined and custom defined policies can be used.

 **Environment:** All<br/>
 **Azure facilitation:**